 Stem Cell Therapy

 Stem cells are crucial to the tissue healing response.
 These cells can therapeutically promote regenerative healing while minimizing scarring, however, the effects of stem cell therapies are still being researched.
-Using stem cell therapies to encourage regeneration of healthy functional tissue will continue to expand.
+Using stem cell therapies to encourage the regeneration of healthy functional tissue will continue to expand.

 Find The Best Treatment For Your Self-Harm Scars